CharlieHind14/Spec/README.md

 SPEC

 I want to make a long-term custom AI system called SPEC, kind of like a simple version of JARVIS.
-It’s something I’ll build over time in Python and slowly improve as I learn more.
+It’s a personal project I’ll be building over time in Python, and the goal is to slowly turn it into a smart assistant system that I fully understand and control myself.

-At the start, it will just be a basic assistant that can take input, store information, and remember things using a simple memory system.
-I’ll probably use JSON for saving data at first and keep everything local.
+This is not something I expect to build quickly.
+Instead, it will grow in stages as I learn more about programming, system design, and automation.

+What SPEC is right now

+At the beginning, SPEC is just a basic Python program that runs locally.
+It doesn’t use any advanced AI models yet.
+Instead, it focuses on the core foundations needed for a future assistant system.

+Right now the idea is to build:

+A simple command-line interface where I can type messages A memory system that can store and retrieve information A structured way of saving data using files (like JSON) A basic response system that can react to simple inputs

+The goal of this stage is to build the “brain structure” before adding intelligence.

-What it will start with
+How it will work (basic idea)

-A simple command system (typing things into it and it responds) A memory system so it can remember information I give it Basic structure so I can add more features later without rewriting everything Future ideas (not done yet)
+SPEC will eventually work like this:

+User inputs a command or message
+The system checks if it recognises it
+It either responds using stored memory or runs a function It saves anything important for later use

+Even though it starts simple, the structure is meant to support future upgrades without needing to rewrite everything.

+Planned future features

-As I improve it, I want to add more advanced stuff like:
+As the project develops, I want to expand SPEC into a much more advanced system.
+Some ideas include:

-Using the Gemini API for better conversations Connecting it to IoT devices like ESPHome and Raspberry Pi sensors Home automation (lights, sensors, etc.)
-A web interface so I can control it from anywhere Making it work across different devices in my home
+Integration with the Gemini API for more advanced conversations A more advanced memory system that can store different types of data Control of smart home devices using ESPHome
+Raspberry Pi sensors for things like motion, temperature, or presence detection Automation features (for example, triggering actions based on sensor input) A web interface so I can access and control SPEC remotely Possibly voice control in the future
-Big goal
+Long-term goal

-The main idea is to slowly turn it into a personal assistant system that can help control my room/home and also act like a smart assistant I built myself.
+The long-term goal of SPEC is to create a personal assistant system that connects my software, hardware, and smart home devices into one system.

-It’s mostly a learning project, so I’ll be building it step by step while improving my Python skills and learning how bigger systems work.
+It’s also a learning project, so the main focus is improving my skills in:

-Notes
+Python programming
+Building structured systems
+Working with APIs
+Understanding automation and IoT
+Eventually exploring AI systems
+Important note

-I know it’s a big and ambitious project, so I’m not trying to build everything at once.
-I’ll just keep adding features over time as I learn more.
+This project is intentionally built step by step.
+I’m not trying to make everything at once.
+Instead, I’m focusing on building small working features and improving the system over time as I learn.